Ohio State Alzheimer’s Plan Overview

 Wysiwyg

-236,000 Ohioans are living with Alzheimer’s, but as many as half of them are not formally diagnosed.
-It is critical that residents across the state understand the importance of early detection and diagnosis.
+More than 236,000 Ohioans are living with Alzheimer’s, but as many as half of them are not formally diagnosed.
+Residents across the state must understand the importance of early detection and diagnosis.
 Early intervention can provide individuals living with Alzheimer’s access to treatments to slow disease progression and more time to plan for the future, adopt lifestyle changes, participate in clinical trials, and live more fully with a higher quality of life for as long as possible.
-The Alzheimer’s Association is calling on state lawmakers to allocate $500,000 for the establishment of a statewide public awareness campaign on Alzheimer’s and other dementia, with a particular focus on underrepresented urban and rural populations who are disproportionately affected by the disease.
+The Alzheimer’s Association is calling on state lawmakers to pass House Bill 254 to establish a statewide public awareness campaign focused on Alzheimer’s and other dementia, with a particular focus on underrepresented urban and rural populations who are disproportionately affected by the disease.

 Find My Chapter